Everything Is Possible

 My Life Story – Everything Is Possible

-My story began when I was selling bread (“pandesal” in the local dialect) starting at dawn every day until the bread box was empty.
-I was seven and had just started as an elementary grade one pupil.
-What inspired me to sell bread was my desire to acquire brand-new pad papers and pencils we use in the classroom.
+My story began when I was selling bread (“pandesal” in the local dialect), starting at dawn every day until the bread box was empty.
+I was seven and had just started as a Grade 1 pupil.
+What inspired me to sell bread was my desire to acquire brand-new pads of paper and pencils we use in the classroom.

-I woke up early at 5 in the morning and, along with some kids, trooped to the bakery store to purchase a carton of bread at a wholesale price.
+I woke up early at 5 in the morning and, along with some kids, trooped to the bakery to purchase a carton of bread at wholesale.
 I sold it for a little more than the cost to have a price margin for my school supplies.
 That was the only way to achieve what I wanted without asking too much from my parents.

 My parents needed help with how to send us all to school.
 We were a family of five children who greatly desired to pursue our education.
 There were several options then, one of which was to mortgage a piece of land.
 Our eldest brother was already a college student in the city.
 The remaining four of us had to figure out how to continue our high school and college education.

 Our parents had a small dried fish stall in the local market.
 But the income from selling fish was just enough for our daily sustenance.
-We decided to work either as house helpers or as school-working students in return for free education.
+We decided to work either as house helpers or as school working students in exchange for free education.
 I was hired as a house helper by a teacher in the school I studied in my first year of high school.

-My daily routine was to wake up early morning and proceed to the house where the teacher was residing, and there I prepared his breakfast and performed other kitchen tasks.
+My daily routine was to wake up early, go to the teacher’s house, prepare his breakfast, and handle other kitchen tasks.
 I also did laundry once a week.
 I was 13 years old, learning to cook and doing household chores for other people.
-I missed my childhood fun and games in this episode of my life.
+I missed the fun and games of my childhood in this episode of my life.

 Some memorable events happened related to the teacher’s bed sheet.
 We have a shared rope outside the house to hang our laundry.
 Unfortunately, the string collapsed to the ground while I was in school.
-The problem was that the clothes of my neighbor were hanging there also.
+The problem was that my neighbor’s clothes were also hanging there.
 They were all soiled.
-When I arrived from school, it was hell for me when my neighbor, a beautiful lady classmate, became crazy, shouted and boxed me, and almost struck me with an object.
+When I arrived from school, it was hell for me when my neighbor, a beautiful lady classmate, became crazy, shouted, and boxed me, and almost struck me with an object.
 I absorbed the punishment, and all I did to appease her was to say sorry.

 The following year was my second year of high school.
 I joined my other siblings in another school.
 My two elder sisters and a brother were already working students there.
 I was accepted and began working in the school for free tuition.
-In three years as a working student, I cleaned all the classrooms and restrooms except the piano room assigned to women.
+Over three years as a working student, I cleaned all the classrooms and restrooms except the women’s piano room.

-On Saturdays, I used to remove the weeds in the school quadrangle; picked up a cartload of sand 3 kilometers from the school using only a wooden pushcart with a fellow working student.
+On Saturdays, I used to pull weeds in the school quadrangle; I picked up a cartload of sand 3 kilometers from the school with a fellow working student, using only a wooden pushcart.
 When we arrived at school, we immediately started preparing a mixture of sand, cement, and water to make hollow concrete blocks used in the school fence.
 Thank God I survived these strenuous physical activities.

-Those years, when I was a tiny seven-year-old who started selling bread in the streets and later as a working student at 13, 14, 15 & 16 years old, molded me into what I am today.
-My sacrifices were not in vain when I graduated at the top of the class as a Salutatorian in high school.
+Those years, when I was a tiny seven-year-old who started selling bread on the streets and later a working student at 13, 14, 15 & 16, molded me into what I am today.
+My sacrifices were not in vain when I graduated as the Salutatorian of my high school class.

-Due to my high school academic achievement, I became a four-year college course scholarship recipient.
+Because of my academic achievements in high school, I received a four-year college scholarship.
 My other siblings also graduated from their chosen fields of study.
-The rest was history, and now I have a family of my own, blessed with eight kids, seven girls, and one boy.
+The rest is history, and now I have a family of my own, blessed with eight kids: seven girls and one boy.

 I had pledged never to let my children experience the sacrifices I underwent in my younger days.
 We provided their education with my lovely wife and God’s blessings.
 I’m proud that our children graduated with their chosen college degrees.